STRML/react-router-component/docs/index.md

 ## Handling "404 Not Found" case

 You might want to specify a fallback location which will be activated in case no other location is matched.
-For that there's a special `NotFound` location:
+For that there's a special `NotFound` location
+descriptor:

     var NotFound = Router.NotFound